CLOSE X

 The reality is very different for business owners.
 Even though it may have a neutral impact on their profit, it’s crucial that businesses pay close attention to VAT requirements as poor management and simple misunderstandings can lead to costly mistakes and supply chain issues further down the line.

 If you are an SME, freelancer, or sole trader thinking about registering for VAT then it’s worth doing your research and seeking the advice of an experienced accountant to ensure compliance with HMRC guidelines.
-This essential guide is geared towards small business owners that are looking to find more information about how VAT may affect their operations, as well as the key steps involved in VAT registration.
+This essential guide is geared towards business owners who are looking to find more information about how VAT may affect their operations, as well as the key steps involved in VAT registration.

-Value Added Tax – commonly known as VAT – is the sales tax added to the price of goods and services at the point of purchase.
+Value Added Tax, commonly known as VAT, is the sales tax added to the price of goods and services at the point of purchase.
 The standard rate of VAT in the UK currently stands at 20%, which is the rate charged on most purchases.

 As soon as your company is registered, you must charge VAT on all eligible goods or services and submit this money to HMRC.
 On the other hand, you can also reclaim VAT on any eligible goods or services that your business buys, which means your business is effectively paying 20% less for those items than when it wasn’t registered for VAT.